 |Cardio fitness level||Yes||No|

 The main difference between the Fitbit Inspire and the Inspire HR is in the names: the Inspire HR monitors heart rate while the Inspire does not.
 However, this one feature has implications that go far beyond just measuring heart rate.

 For example, the Inspire HR can use your heart rate to create a much deeper picture of your sleep cycles.
 While the Inspire does indeed monitor your sleep, the Inspire HR takes it a step further by automatically tracking your time in light, deep, and REM sleep.
-Guided breathing is another feature you'll only find on the Inspire HR, since it reads your heart rate in order to help you lower it.
+Guided breathing is another feature you'll only find on the Inspire HR, since it reads your heart rate to help you lower it.

 The Inspire HR's heart rate tracking also allows it to create a much deeper picture of your exercise habits with more than a dozen different exercise modes and real-time stats.
 The Inspire HR offers swim tracking, whereas the Inspire does not.
 You can also monitor your cardio fitness level.
-The Inspire HR can utilize your smartphone's GPS in order to see real-time pace and distance during runs and bike rides.
+The Inspire HR can utilize your smartphone's GPS to see real-time pace and distance during runs and bike rides.

 While the Fitbit Inspire HR does come with three choices of band color (Black, Lilac, White), the Fitbit Inspire HR itself comes in only one color: Black.
 Oddly enough, the lower-priced Fitbit Inspire comes in two different colors: Black or Sangria, each with a matching band.
-Band color is less important, because you can always buy more bands.
+Band color is less critical because you can always buy more bands.
 But if you want the Sangria color option, and you don't need the added features the Inspire HR has to offer, then you might prefer the Fitbit Inspire.